-#2 Updated by Robert Sulej almost 4 years ago
+#2 Updated by Robert Sulej over 4 years ago

 Sorry for delay, I needed to make my larsoft installation working again to make some pictures to explain better my point.
 So the attached event is pi- (~horizontal track incoming from the left), it interacts and produces some secondary tracks.

 I do not want to discuss efficiencies and how many times the correct topology was found, just what convention to expect in downstream algorithms.